Rahulsingh190792/SSPackage/README.md

 ---

 ### Demo
-1. Downlaod the [file](https://github.com/Rahulsingh190792/SSPackage) property.config and SSPackage from git and place them in any directory
+1. Downlaod the [file](https://github.com/Rahulsingh190792/SSPackage) property.config and SSPackage from git and place them in any directory.

 <!-- ![](SShot/SShot1.JPG) -->
 <img src="SShot/SShot1.JPG" width=600 >